Effective Kotlin Item 34: Consider a primary constructor with named optional arguments

 When we define an object and specify how it can be created, the most popular option is to use the primary constructor:

 -1.
-This is perfectly fine, especially when the initial state is set up using default values or using primary constructor parameters.
+This is perfectly fine, especially when the initial state is set up using default values or primary constructor parameters.

 - the telescoping constructor pattern